 Oh, yes, me too!
 Particularly as I have the strong feeling that Elrohir feels more for Heth that he admits to her and wants to face himself.

 Actually I suspect she won't end up with either Elrohir or Imrahil.
 It dawned on me last night who that second white bird in Faramir's dream might be.
 Not Imrahil.
 Not Amrothos...

 Not Erchirion, surely?
 Him, I can't figure out.
 I get a totally diffent image from the glimpses we've seen from him so far in Isabeau's stories than from Altariel's "Adrift".

 Initially, I was rooting for Amrothos, but I can't wrap my head around all the awkwardness that would cause.
 And now we know of his future bride, so that's that.

 And furthermore, isn't it such fun that we're still arguing the old "who shall Heth nest with?"-question when Isabeau has already decided?
 I like it very much, indeed!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter nine six one six as a four place number.
+In the field marked validation number, enter eight two three nine as a four place number.